- Where to get more info "In Blake's name, what is going on here?!"

 -There are several great articles on Weapon Stats in the Guides section of the Forums, they're awesome and contain weapons stats, FAQs, and all sorts of goodies.

 -Missile, AMS, and AC ammo can explode and deal as much damage as the ammo, itself, would to the insides of your Mech.
 If you store a ton of AC/20 ammo in your Side Torso, and someone shoots it with a lucky shot, that's 120 points of Internal Structure Damage to you, my friend.
 "CASE" is a "blow-out device" that saves the rest of your Mech from destruction during these kinds of Ammo Explosions; CASE will save your CT from getting torn apart by the excessive damage caused by these explosions.
-Keep in mind that CASE will not save your XL engine from shutdown since XL engines will go out of commission with the loss of your Side Torso (with or without CASE), however your XL-engine will be "less destroyed" if you use CASE compared to not using CASE.
+Keep in mind that CASE will not save your XL engine from shutdown since XL engines will go out of commission with the loss of your Side Torso (with or without CASE).
 CASE cannot be Arm- or Leg-mounted.

 -Lasers, PPCs, and Ballistics can travel a certain distance beyond their "max" range, but they lose power after that point until they eventually just do no damage.
-Your opponent might think they're being shot at, but a laser that being fired 4x longer than its max range is no more dangerous than a cat toy laser pointer.
+Energy weapons and Machineguns deal some damage out to 2x their range, autocannons and gauss deal damage out to 3x their range, but missiles self-destruct AT their max range.
+Sometimes your opponent might think they're being hurt by you... but a laser that's being fired 3x longer than its max range is no more dangerous than a cat toy laser pointer.

 -PPCs and ERPPCs can disable enemy ECM.
 Shooting an emnemy with a (ER)PPC will shut their ECM down for 4 seconds, and then it will come back.
 If you hit them repeatedly, the shut-down-timer will keep resetting to 4 seconds (see the specific Command Chair posting here)